LRT Line 6: Line 6C

-Line 6C will run along the right-of-way of Dr. Santos Avenue in Parañaque.
-A 7.7 km 6-station spur of Line 6B, it will split with Line 6B between Canaynay and El Grande stations.
-While a majority of the area would not have a right-of-way issue for an elevated railway, a two-way ramp leading to the Sucat exit of the Metro Manila Skyway will cause a section of the line leading to Lake Front station to be built as an underpass.
+Line 6C would run along the right-of-way of Dr Santos Avenue in Parañaque.
+A 7.7 km, six-station spur of Line 6B, it would diverge from Line 6B between Canaynay and El Grande stations.
+Although most of the alignment would not present right-of-way issues for an elevated railway, a two-way ramp leading to the Sucat exit of the Metro Manila Skyway would require the section leading to Lake Front station to be built as a underpass.